atolye15/checklist/checklists/staging-mobile-app.md

 API endpoints or environment variables may differ.

 - [ ] Build a staging application
-Built APK file for Android can be found inside projects android folder `app/build/output/apk/release/`, iOS application will be sent to TestFlight.
+Built APK file for Android can be found inside project's Android folder `app/build/output/apk/release/`, iOS application will be sent to TestFlight.

 - [ ] Load built apk file into Android test devices